BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.3/activities.md

 # 🧪 Activity 2: Review/Clean the Raw Data

 Before using the CSV, students can practice:
-1. Inspecting the raw file, Notice the Date is not of type date, it looks like a generic number
+1. Inspecting the raw file, Notice the Date is not of type date, if it looks like a generic number, if not skip

     ```
     Date column should be converted to datetime with format mm/dd/yyyy